Hamas leader Ismail Haniyeh is killed in Iran by an alleged Israeli strike, threatening escalation

-There was no immediate comment from Israel, which has vowed to kill Haniyeh and other Hamas leaders over the group's Oct.
-7 attack on southern Israel.
-The strike came just after Haniyeh had attended the inauguration of Iran's new president in Tehran, Iran said.
+There was no immediate comment from Israel, which has pledged to kill Haniyeh and other Hamas leaders over the group's Oct.
+7 attack on southern Israel in which the Palestinian militant group killed 1,200 people and took some 250 others hostage.
+The strike came just after Haniyeh had attended the inauguration of Iran's new president in Tehran — and only hours after Israel targeted a top commander in Iran's ally Hezbollah in the Lebanese capital Beirut.

-The dramatic predawn killing of Hamas's top political leader threatened to reverberate on multiple fronts.
-The blow of striking Haniyeh in Tehran could trigger direct retaliation against Israel by Iran.
-Iranian President Masoud Pezeshkian vowed his country would "defend its territory" and make the attackers "regret their cowardly action."
+The dramatic assassination of Hamas's top political leader threatened to reverberate throughout the region's intertwined conflicts.
+Most explosively, the strike in Tehran could push Iran and Israel into direct conflict if Iran retaliates.

+“We consider his revenge as our duty,” Iranian supreme leader Ayatollah Ali Khamenei said in a statement on his official website.
+He said Israel had “prepared a harsh punishment for itself” by killing "a dear guest in our home."

-The two bitter regional rivals had an unprecedented exchange of strikes on each other's soil in April after Israel hit Iran's embassy in Damascus, but international efforts succeeded in containing that cycle of retaliation before it spun out of control.
-An influential Iranian parliamentary committee on national security and foreign policy was to hold an emergency meeting on the strike later Wednesday.
+Bitter regional rivals, Israel and Iran risked plunging into war earlier this year when Israel hit Iran's embassy in Damascus in April.
+Iran retaliated and Israel countered in an unprecedented exchange of strikes on each other's soil, but international efforts succeeded in containing that cycle before it spun out of control.

-Hamas could pull out of negotiations for a cease-fire and hostage release deal in the 10-month-old war in Gaza, which U.S. mediators had said were making progress.
+Haniyeh's killing could also prompt Hamas to pull out of negotiations for a cease-fire and hostage release deal in the 10-month-old war in Gaza, which U.S. mediators had said were making progress.

-And the killing could enflame already heightening tensions between Israel and Iran's powerful Lebanese ally Hezbollah — which international diplomats were trying to contain after a weekend rocket attack that killed 12 young people in the Israeli-controlled Golan Heights.
+And it could enflame already heightening tensions between Israel and Hezbollah — which international diplomats were trying to contain after a weekend rocket attack that killed 12 young people in the Israeli-controlled Golan Heights.

-Hours before the Tehran strike, Israel carried out a rare strike in the Lebanese capital on Tuesday that it said killed a top Hezbollah commander allegedly behind the rocket strike.
-Hezbollah, which denied any role in the Golan strike, said Wednesday that it was still searching for the body of Fouad Shukur in the rubble of the building that was hit in a Beirut suburb that is the group's stronghold.
+Tuesday evening, Israel carried out a rare strike in the Lebanese capital that it said killed a top Hezbollah commander allegedly behind the rocket strike.
+Hezbollah, which denied any role in the Golan strike, said Wednesday that it was still searching for the body of Fouad Shukur in the rubble of the building that was hit in a Beirut suburb, killing two women and two children, according to the Lebanese Health Ministry.

 There was no immediate reaction from the White House to the killing of Haniyeh.